openvinotoolkit/openvino.genai/text_generation/causal_lm/cpp/README.md

-# Casual LM
+# Causal LM

-This application showcases inference of a casual language model (LM).
+This application showcases inference of a causal language model (LM).
 It doesn't have many configuration options to encourage the reader to explore and modify the source code.
 There's a Jupyter notebook which corresponds to this pipeline and discusses how to create an LLM-powered Chatbot: https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/254-llm-chatbot.

 > [!NOTE]
 > This project is not for production use.